cipher387/osint_stuff_tool_collection/README.md

 <a name="peoplesearch"></a>
 <h1>People search</h1>

+</br><a href='https://gofindwho.com/'>GoFindWho People Search</a> — More than 300 tools for gathering information about people in one.
+Search by name, username, phone, adress, company name.
 </br><a href="https://thatsthem.com/people-search">That's them people search</a>
 </br><a href='https://anywho.com/'>Anywho</a> — Search for people in #USA.
 Enter first and last name to get age, address, and part of phone number (free)
 </br><a href="https://usersearch.org/index.php">Usersearch.org</a> — search people by nickname, phone or email
 </br><a href='http://heritage.statueofliberty.org'>Ellis Island</a> — online searchable database of 65 million arrivals to #NewYork between (late 19th and early 20th century).
 </br><a href='https://recordsearch.naa.gov.au/SearchNRetrieve/Interface/SearchScreens/PassengerSearch.aspx'>recordsearch.naa.gov.au</a> — National archives of #Australia
+</br><a href='https://www.spydialer.com/'>SpyDialer</a> — Free search contact information by phone number, name, address or email
 </br><a href="https://stevemorse.org/ssn/ssn.html">Decoding Social Security Numbers in One Step</a>
 </br><a href="http://inmateinfo.indy.gov/IML">Inmate Database Search</a>
 </br><a href="http://scamdigger.com/">Scamdigger.com</a> — search in #scammers database by name, IP-adress, email or phone